PerfectFit-project/virtual-coach-rasa/docs/design.md

 A number of algorithm components
 * For example: a Sensor Data Processor, that has as input sensor data for an activity, and outputs some useful information about the activity (i.e. was the capacity threshold reached).
-* Are standalone Python libraries that are imported and used by Rasa agent, but can also be used outside of this project.
+* They are standalone Python libraries that are imported and used by Rasa agent, but can also be used outside of this project.
 * Should be setup in a modular and functional way.
 So no connections to the database or other components, the interface should be functions or methods that take as input all the required data used by the algorithm.